• Skip to primary navigation

 Levels of Re-certification:

-In an effort to encourage APACS members to work towards re-certification, a tiered certification system was developed to highlight the time and effort administrators put forth towards continued professional development.
+In an effort to encourage APACS members to work towards re-certification, a tiered certification system was developed to highlight the time and effort administrators put forth toward continued professional development.

 Level 1 – APACS Certifications – First certification cycle